The Comrades of Summer: Plot

 Major League Baseball manager Sparky Smith is fired from his job with the Seattle Mariners.
-His attitude has gotten him into trouble with George, the owner of the Mariners, and no other teams seem to want any part of him.
+His attitude has gotten him into trouble with George, the owner of the Mariners, and no other team seems to want any part of him.

 The Olympic Games are coming up, however, and a spirit of glasnost exists in the post-Soviet Russia, which is trying to field its first Olympic baseball team.
 Sparky reluctantly accepts an offer to move to Moscow to coach the players, many of whom don't even know the game's fundamentals.
 The players are predictably inept at first, but Sparky begins to learn the real joy in baseball is in the effort and the camaraderie.
+Along the way, Sparky also falls in love with young Russian girl Tanya Belova.
+However, Sparky's ultimate goal of returning to America and the Major Leagues hinders his making a full commitment to either the team or to Tanya.

-An exhibition game ultimately is arranged in which Sparky and his young, eager Russians get to play against his old team, the Mariners.
-Sparky also falls in love with young Russian girl Tanya Belova.
+A tour is ultimately arranged where Sparky's Soviet team plays several spring training games against Major League Baseball clubs, culminating in a match-up with Sparky's old team, the Mariners.
+Although they fail to win a game, the Soviets' respectable play is admired and Sparky receives Big League job offers.
+But inspired by his team's commitment and progress, Sparky decides to stay with his team and Tanya.